mcampora/calc/README.md

 > calc++ examples.txt     % to run the example and evaluate the content of a file

 Supports:
-- variables (assignements and usage)
+- variables (usage of predefined strings)
-- function calls (to predefined symbols)
+- function calls (used of predefined functions accepting one integer parameter)
 - boolean operators with integer expressions

-To do:
-- boolean operators with string litterals
+- boolean operators with string literals or variables